minnehonk/minnehonk.github.io/index.markdown

 **Slow Roll Bike Ride**

 Join the Venture Bikes crew for a relaxed bike tour of south Minneapolis, with a few stops to discuss some people and events in the history of neighborhoods that surround George Floyd Square.
-Meet at [[ LOCATION ]] at [[ MEET TIME]], wheels up at [[ ROLL TIME ]].
+Meetup time and location is TBD; we'll post it here once we know it!

 ### Festival Lineup